Travis

 Deploy keys are not currently supported by LFS, so you should use a GitHub OAuth token to authenticate as in the example above.

-Authentication with Bitbucket #
+Bitbucket Authentication #

 We recommend using a read-only Bitbucket OAuth token to authenticate when using Git LFS: